Lenore Blum

-Lenore Carol Blum (née Epstein, born December 18, 1942) is an American computer scientist and mathematician who has made pioneering contributions to the theories of real number computation, cryptography, and pseudorandom number generation.
+Lenore Carol Blum (née Epstein, born December 18, 1942) is an American computer scientist and mathematician who has made contributions to the theories of real number computation, cryptography, and pseudorandom number generation.
 She was a distinguished career professor of computer science at Carnegie Mellon University until 2019 and is currently a professor in residence at the University of California, Berkeley.
 She is also known for her efforts to increase diversity in mathematics and computer science.

 Early life and education

 Blum was born to a Jewish family in New York City, where her mother was a science teacher.
 They moved to Venezuela when Blum was nine.

 After graduating from her Venezuelan high school at age 16, she studied architecture at Carnegie Institute of Technology (now Carnegie Mellon University) beginning in 1959.
 With the assistance of Alan Perlis, she shifted fields to mathematics in 1960.
 She married Manuel Blum, then a student at the Massachusetts Institute of Technology, and transferred in 1961 to Simmons College, a private women's liberal arts college in Boston.
 Simmons did not have a strong mathematics program but she was eventually able to take Isadore Singer's mathematics classes at MIT, graduating from Simmons with a B.S. in mathematics in 1963.

 She received her Ph.D. in mathematics from the Massachusetts Institute of Technology in 1968.
-Her dissertation, Generalized Algebraic Theories: A Model Theoretic Approach, was supervised by Gerald Sacks.
-She had switched to being advised by Sacks after being unable to follow an earlier advisor in his move to Princeton University because, at the time, Princeton did not accept female graduate students.
+Her dissertation, Generalized Algebraic Theories: A Model Theoretic Approach, showed deep connections between model theory (a branch of mathematical logic) and differential algebra.
+She was supervised by Gerald Sacks (after being unable to follow an earlier advisor, Kenkichi Iwasawa, in his move to Princeton University because, at the time, Princeton did not accept female graduate students).